 The greatest attraction to making an investment in a real estate investment fund is that you are gaining access to professional real estate managers/operators with the hopes of generating high investment returns.
 To this end, many real estate investment funds are actively managed, and target high-net-worth clients.
 Because of that, most private real estate funds are only available to accredited investors, not the general investing public.

 Tips for Investing in a Real Estate Fund

 Before a Self-Directed IRA investor can invest in most private real estate investment funds, the IRA investor must generally satisfy the SEC definition of an accredited investor.
 The SEC defines an individual accredited investor as either having a net worth of $1 million (excluding the value of one’s primary residence) or have earned at least $200,000 per year in each of the past two years and expect to do so again in the current year.
 Married couples are allowed to aggregate their assets for the $1 million test, but they must have a joint income of at least $300,000 annually to meet the income test instead.

 Most non-publicly traded real estate investment funds are structured as Reg A- or Reg D-type private placements in order to limit the fund’s SEC reporting obligations.
-Therefore, if the IRA owner satisfies the SEC accredited investor definition, the Self-Directed IRA would then be permitted to make the investment.
+Therefore, if the owner satisfies the SEC accredited investor definition, the Self-Directed IRA would then be permitted to make the investment.

 Understanding the Prohibited Transaction Rules

 The Internal Revenue Code (IRC) only describes what you are not allowed to invest in using retirement funds.
 IRC Sections 408 & 4975 prohibits your IRA from engaging in certain type of transactions involving a “disqualified person.”